A New Sports Headache? Why HGH PED Releasers Could Be the Next Craze

-Simply put, an HGH Releaser is a substance that causes the body’s pituitary gland to release more Human Growth Hormone than normal.
-As you may know from your own experience with HGH, or from reading about or hearing anecdotes from current HGH supplement users, the benefits from having enough HGH in the body are many, and run the gamut from mental benefits to physical changes.
+Simply put, a growth hormone Releaser is a substance that causes the body’s pituitary gland to release more Human Growth Hormone than normal.
+As you may know from your own experience with HGH PED, or from reading about or hearing anecdotes from current HGH supplement users, the benefits from having enough HGH in the body are many, and run the gamut from mental benefits to physical changes.
 HGH’s main function as a growth hormone is to regulate growth, metabolism, and cell production, and it is able to do this in many ways throughout the body.
 There are two kinds of HGH Releasers: an oral form and an injected form.

-What’s the big deal about taking an HGH Releaser, especially since it is merely a compound that encourages one of the body’s natural processes?
+What’s the big deal about taking a HGH PED Releaser, especially since it is merely a compound that encourages one of the body’s natural processes?
 (After all, isn’t that what taking vitamins or eating foods with antioxidants does, too?)
 One of the most frustrating things for sports officials is that an HGH Releaser can’t be detected with a blood test.
-Testing currently being considered for detecting the level of Human Growth Hormone in the body isn’t going to be of any use for an HGH Releaser, since it contains no growth hormone.
-Plus, athletes know this and may be able to use the lack of testing technology for releasers to their advantage (i.e., cheating) . . . thus beginning the whole PED cycle all over again.
+Testing currently being considered for detecting the level of Human Growth Hormone in the body isn’t going to be of any use for a growth hormone Releaser, since it contains no growth hormone.
+Plus, athletes know this and may be able to use the lack of testing technology for releasers to their advantage (i.e., cheating) . . . thus beginning the whole HGH PED cycle all over again.

 It seems that while sports officials and testing agencies hope that as they develop more and better ways to test for illegal substances, it will result in cleaner sports, it seems that the opposite could prove true.
 Developing better testing will spur those “win at any cost” competitors to go find a better (invisible) performance enhancer.